Auto Insurance: Complete Guide to Coverage, Costs, and Requirements

 Will my rates go up if I file a claim?

-It depends on the type of claim and your insurer's policies.
-At-fault accidents typically increase your rates, while comprehensive claims (theft, hail, hitting a deer) may not.
+It depends on the type of claim.
+At-fault accidents typically increase your rates, while comprehensive claims may not.
 Some insurers offer accident forgiveness for your first at-fault accident.

 Can I get auto insurance with a suspended license?

 It's difficult but not impossible.
 Some insurers offer policies for drivers with suspended licenses, but rates will be significantly higher.
-You may need to file an SR-22 or FR-44 certificate depending on your state and the reason for suspension.
+You may need to file an SR-22 or FR-44 certificate.

 How often should I shop for auto insurance?

 Compare quotes at least once a year, ideally 30-45 days before your policy renews.
-Your circumstances change, insurers adjust their rates, and you may qualify for new discounts.
 Shopping annually ensures you're getting the best rate.

 What to Do Next